 The first step is to enroll in the Advanced Research Practicum (SO 400) in the spring of your junior year.
 In this course, you will develop a research proposal, secure a faculty advisor, complete any Human Subjects approval, and prepare to execute your research project in your senior year.
 Students who will be abroad during the spring semester of their junior year may still be eligible to complete a thesis by developing a research proposal through a directed study with a faculty advisor during the spring semester.
-Please contact the Director of Undergraduate Studies to see if this is a feasible option for you.
+Please contact the Senior Program Coordinator to see if this is a feasible option for you.

 At the end of your junior year spring semester, you will submit the senior thesis application to the department.
 In your senior year, you will register for thesis credit hours with your faculty advisor.

-In Fall 2012: You will register for SO 401 (Honors Thesis), a 2 credit directed study course with your primary thesis advisor who will continue to work with you on specific details of your project.
-Please contact Keryn Egan when you connect with your thesis advisor and she will assist you in enrolling in the directed study.
+In Fall of your senior year: You will register for SO 401 (Honors Thesis), a 2 credit directed study course with your primary thesis advisor who will continue to work with you on specific details of your project.
+Please contact Hannah Walters when you connect with your thesis advisor and she will assist you in enrolling in the directed study.

-In Spring 2013: You will register for SO 402 (Honors thesis).
+In Spring of your senior year: You will register for SO 402 (Honors thesis).
 This will consist of 4 credit directed study under the primary supervision of your thesis advisor, culminating in the final draft of the thesis and the oral examination.